GeoscienceAustralia/ptha/misc/probabilistic_inundation_tonga2020/swals/README.md

 # on the machine -- both values are appropriate for what I did, but might need updating.
 Rscript create_all_depth_rasters.R

+## Workaround for an unstable run.
+# Out of the 1101 x 3 runs, one went unstable (an extreme Mw 9.5 with MSL=0.8).
+# To workaround this I recompiled the model, without including the
+# option -DLOCAL_TIMESTEP_PARTITIONED_DOMAIN, and then ran the code
+# with the following script -- under these conditions it ran successfully.
+qsub run_failed_after_recompiling_without_local_timestepping.sh
+# I then deleted the failed model run, and generated the depth rasters for the new run.

 ```